 I glanced at Vulcan contemplatively.
 I could send the metal man in first and have Simone bring Quinn back to safety, and take the halfway trip himself.
 That was probably the best –

 “Wait, shit, they’re both gone!”
 Quinn swore.
 “I don’t know where they went, I’m sorry!”

-…or maybe I should go himself to check in on the kid.
+…or maybe I should go myself to check in on the kid.
 Plus I was better at pursuit and tracking than Vulcan – I had nothing against Adam, the man was a fast learner, but I had been doing this for seven years to Vulcan’s three.
 “One moment, Quinn,” I said, and hung up.
 “Journey, take me there.
 Then come back and bring Vulcan as close as you can.
 I’ll track down at least one of the Legions – once we capture her, hopefully she can tell us what the other one is up to.”